| Title: | Optimal Designs for Copula Models |

 |

-the dimension is continuous, and discrete otherwise.
+Obviously if x returns an object of type nint_intvDim the dimension is continuous, and discrete otherwise.

-is only partially defined the user has to ensure that the function solely depends on values up to the current dimension.
+As the argument to x is only partially defined the user has to ensure that the function solely depends on values up to the current dimension.

-is defined by a sequence of values.
+nint_gridDim is defined by a sequence of values.

 Together with other grid dimensions it defines a dense grid.